hartwigmedical/hmftools/isofox/README.md

 enriched_gene_ids | By default includes: ENSG00000265150;ENSG00000258486;ENSG00000202198;ENSG00000266037;ENSG00000263740;ENSG00000265735

 ### Optional output files:
-By default the following files are not generated.
+By default, the following files are not generated.

 Argument | Description
 ---|---